 - 10 Phone/internet costs in nice

-- 11 Transport Costs in Nice
+- 11 Transport Cost of living in Nice France

 - 12 Cost of Car Insurance, Gas, Garages and Parking in Nice

-- 13 What do Groceries Cost
+- 13 What do Groceries Cost?

 - 14 Going to the Cinema in Nice, France